openbridge/openbridge.github.io/docs/pipeline.md

 Due to the addition of `LOYALTYID` this creates a mismatch between the old structure and the new.
 This different layout would lead `2016-11-15_transactions.csv`, or any other file like it, to fail in loading to the `transactions` table because the underlying structure is different.

-If this situation arise, please contact Openbridge support.
+If this situation arises, please contact Openbridge support (support@openbridge.com).

 ## Directories